Code-Institute-Submissions/rlopezba1-MilestoneProject1_Resub/README.md

     The same navigation bar and a footer with a summary of the mission of the company, contact information (email, telephone, address) and links to the social media.
     The footer is responsive to suit each device, keeping the corporate colors.
-    It did not appear on the Home page because I wanted to give enough space to the relaxed image and the contact option.
+    It did not appear on the Home page because I wanted to give enough space to the relaxed image and the contact area.

 ### Practice area

-- Show the different specialties of the firm so that the client can clearly see what the firm is an expert in.
+- Show the different specialties of the firm so that the client can clearly see the firm experience.
   The images and texts are adopting the appropriate shape and size for each device, making the information more flexible at all times.
 Same navigation bar and footer.

 ### Contact us
 - Extensive contact form, with a Google map embedded of the company's location, so that the client can see exactly where the company is, and a very apropiate image where we can see the lawyer taking a phone call.
-Same navigation bar and footer.
+Same navigation bar and footer to keep the corporate design.
 ## Skeleleton
 - [Wireframe in Design](https://github.com/rlopezba1/MilestoneProject1/blob/main/NewProject1.pdf)
    using Balsamiq in large, medium and small devices sizes.